scholarslab/CodeLab/Week04/README.md

 ---
 ## Homework for Week 4

 Try pair programming with a different buddy this time.
-Or try to pair program rather than not doing it.
+Or else try to pair program rather than not doing it.

 ### Assignment 1: FizzBuzz